zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 The built-in kserve custom deployment step is a good starting point for deploying your custom models.
-However if you want to deploy more than the trained model, you can create your own Custom Model Class and a custom step to acheive this.
+However if you want to deploy more than the trained model, you can create your own Custom Model Class and a custom step to achieve this.

 Example of the [custom model class](https://apidocs.zenml.io/0.13.0/api_docs/integrations/#zenml.integrations.kserve.custom_deployer.zenml_custom_model.ZenMLCustomModel)